neomannskar/eden/README.md

 # Eden

-Eden is a simple text-editor written in Rust and using Slint for its ui.
+Eden is a powerful IDE written in Rust and using Slint for its ui.
 Eden features version control with Git, language syntax highlighting and an integrated console.
 The software is designed around customization and focus, providing a way to create multiple development environments/profiles.

 Learn more about Eden [here](https://mannskar.com/eden.html).